Smart Marker Parameters

 Smart markers consist of the data source and field name parts for most information.
 Special information may also be passed with variables and variable arrays.
 Variables always fill only one cell whereas variable arrays may fill several.
 Only use one data marker per cell.
 Unused smart markers are removed.

-Smart marker may also contain parameters.
+Smart markers may also contain parameters.
 Parameters allow you to modify how the information is laid out.
-They are appended to the end of the smart marker in parenthesis as a comma separated list.
+They are appended to the end of the smart marker in parentheses as a comma‑separated list.

 Smart Marker Options